LewisJEllis/node-error-talk/presentation.md

 ---

 ## Who are you?
-- I'm Lewis, I like JavaScript, I work for Sentry
+- I'm Lewis, I like JavaScript (and other things)
-- Sentry is the open source crash reporting & error tracking service
-- I maintain raven-node, the Sentry Node.js SDK.
+- Made Bee-Queue, Redis-backed job queue for Node.js
+  - Like Celery, Resque, Kue, Bull
+- Worked on raven-node, Sentry's Node error reporting SDK
   - It captures and reports about 100 million errors per week

 ---